• Light Color CSA Cement System 1

 The properties of HCSA BINDER conform to the standards of the manufacturer and to the Chinese relevant standards.

-Q: What is the good introduction for cement?
+Q: is there any alternative material for cement?

 Our company has our own research organization-cement and concrete research lab, which is fully equipped with up-to-date facilities.
 Our products have been exported to South Africa, Australia, the United Kingdom, Korea, the United Arab Emirates and Taiwan Area.